snehilsanyal/self-learn-ai-agents/README.md

-# self-learn-ai-agents
-🏫🙋🏻 [WIP] Self learn AI Agents.
-This repository is a collection of resources, notebooks, blogs, tutorials for beginners.
+# 🏫🙋🏻 🤖 Self Learn AI Agents

+## ⚒ 💻 Work in Progress
+This repository contains a roadmap for beginner's to start their journey on AI Agents.
+Self-curated.
+The difficulty will be moderate and expects prior knowledge about LLMs and concepts like fine-tuning, pre-training etc.